unccd/Prais4-reporting-manual/SO3.md

 Indicator SO 3-1 specifically describes the status (i.e., the occurrence or absence of drought and its severity, if occurring) of meteorological drought hazards on an annual basis within a country.

 There are several drought indices that may be used to estimate national drought hazard.
 The UNCCD methodology to estimate indicator SO 3-1 recommends using a specific globally accepted drought index known as the Standardized Precipitation Index (SPI), to characterize the meteorological drought hazard.
 However, Parties may report using other indices if already in use at national level, e.g., the Standardized Precipitation Evapotranspiration Index (SPEI).
-For other indices currently in use, Parties may need to ensure statistical consistency with the SPI drought intensity classes described in in table 19[^2].
+For other indices currently in use, Parties may need to ensure statistical consistency with the SPI drought intensity classes described in table 19[^2].

 [^2]: "The Global Drought Classification System (GDCS, formerly the Global Drought Indicator or GDI), currently under development by WMO through the Global Multi-Hazard Alert System (GMAS) framework, will provide methods on how a multitude of drought indices can be translated onto a harmonized legend of drought classes."